 I had ferocious headaches.
 Soon, I was diagnosed with pneumonia.
 The doctor wanted me in the hospital but I wouldn’t go and being a legal adult I got my way.
 Eventually my father called and made me return to Minnesota to “get on with my life.”

 The air felt thick, and smelled stale.
 Poisonous.
 Living in Dinkeytown, I felt my brother everywhere.
 It was better with headphones on.
 The soundtrack of my new life played constantly in the background; now bleak, dark music: the Smiths, Bauhaus, Joy Division (not exactly joyful), Siouxsie and the Banshees, Echo & the Bunnymen, Anne Clark, even “Careful with that Axe, Eugene.”

 Eventually, I started moving around again.
 I got a job and quit school.
 I could no longer stomach the radio with it’s bubble gum beats and canned instruments.
 Most things irritated me.
-I was too sad to dance, but the occasional swaying while wearing black worked.
+I was too sad to dance.
+The occasional swaying while wearing black worked.
 I started listening to a broader selection of music: Prince, Janes Addiction, Sonic Youth, INXS, Psychedelic Furs, New Order, Orchestral Maneuvers in the Dark, Squeeze, Depeche Mode, REM, Genesis (Michael’s favorite), U2, Crowded House, Pet Shop Boys, Nirvana, Dinosaur Jr., Suzanne Vega, and back to the classics like Fleetwood Mac, the Eagles, and Tom Petty.
 It was during this time that I listened to Joni Mitchell’s Blue for the first time.
+Then came Tracy Chapman.
 Music was now saving my life.
 Literally.

 “Parting is all we know of heaven, and all we need of hell.”